aspose-drawing/aspose-drawing-reference-tutorials/content/english/net/lines,curves,and-shapes/draw-rectangle/_index.md

 ### Q2: Where can I find detailed documentation?

-A2: Refer to the [official documentation](https://reference.aspose.com/drawing/net/) for in-depth information.
+A2: Refer to the [documentation](https://reference.aspose.com/drawing/net/) for in-depth information.

 ### Q3: How can I get a temporary license?